0x4447/0x4447-cli-node-strawberry/README.md

 # 🍓 Strawberry

-This CLI was create out for frustration after strugelly countless time to do a simple HTTPS redirect, for example from: https://example.com to https://www.example.com.
+This CLI was create out of frustration after we struggled countless times to do a simple HTTPS redirect, for example from: https://example.com to https://www.example.com.

-This is straight forward over a non encrypted connection, but to have this working over HTTPS it is a different story since you need a server, with a certificate that can establish a secure connection first, before it tells the browser to go somewhere else.
+This is a straightforward action over a non-encrypted connection.
+However, trying to make it work over HTTPS is an entirely different story, since you need a server with a certificate that can establish a secure connection before it tells the browser to go somewhere else.

-Simple to do with a regular server, worse if you start working with server less technologies.
-Not to mention the certificate setup and management for such a simple task.
+It's simple to do this with a regular server, but more complicated if working with serverless technologies, not to mention the certificate setup and management for such a simple task.

-That's why Strawberry came to be.
-We actually use serverless technology to fight serverless technologies – go figure.
-By using AWS S3 and AWS CloudFormatio to handle this simple operation.
+That's how Strawberry came to be.
+We actually use serverless technology to fight serverless technologies through the use of AWS S3 and AWS CloudFormation to handle this simple operation.
+Go figure...

-Strawberry will create the whole stack automatically for you.
-You just provide some basic information, and the rest is up to the CLI.
+Strawberry automatically creates the entire stack for you.
+All you have to do is provide some basic information, and leave the rest up to the CLI.

-# How to Install
+# How to install

 ```
 ] sudo npm install -g @0x4447/strawberry
 ```

-# How to Use
+# How to use

 ```
 ] strawberry -s source.example.com -d destination.example.com
 ```

-# Where to get Help
+# Where to get help

 ```
 ] strawberry -h
 ```

-# What to Expect
+# What to expect

-### This CLI will
+### This CLI...

-- Create a S3 bucket with redirect enabled to the destination domain.
+- Creates an S3 bucket with redirect enabled to the destination domain
-- Create a certificate for the source domain.
+- Creates a certificate for the source domain
-- Create a CloudFront distribution with the new certificate.
+- Creates a CloudFront distribution with the new certificate
-- Configure Route 53 so the source domain points to CloudFront
+- Configures Route 53 so the source domain points to CloudFront

 **WARNING**: What if the certificate takes too long to validate?
-After 60 seconds, the app will quit and print out a detailed explanation of what your next steps are.
+After 60 seconds, the app quits and prints out a detailed explanation of what your next steps should be.
 Take the time to thoroughly go over the printout, and you'll be good.

-### High level flow looks like this
+### High-level flow looks like this:

-- You visit the source domain.
+- Visit the source domain
-- CloudFront reads the S3 bucket configuration.
+- CloudFront reads the S3 bucket configuration
-- Establishes a secure connection.
+- A secure connection is established
-- Redirects the user to the destination domain.
+- The user is redirected to the destination domain

-All this using SSL.
+All of this is done through the use of SSL.

 # Credentials